Special Report: In Bahrain, a U.S. prisoner's dilemma

 A U.S. State Department official said the U.S. Embassy in Bahrain has been providing "appropriate consular services" to Maidan.
 The family says a designated consular officer has seen Maidan several times and has attended his court hearings.

-The State Department official said Washington has emphasized the importance of Bahrain's commitment to "transparent judicial proceedings in accordance with universal human rights and due process."
+The State Department official said Washington has emphasised the importance of Bahrain's commitment to "transparent judicial proceedings in accordance with universal human rights and due process."

 "SECRET SOURCES"